KayTeeFive/phpvirtualbox-fork/README.md

 # About

-April 2025

-Project adopted by Anonie Muss.
-Updated from https://github.com/studnitskiy/phpvirtualbox where it had been modified to work with VirtualBox 7.1.
-Thanks to studnitskiy for his work, and now that he is a member of the github project, I hope he will continue to contribute.
+Web interface for Oracle VirtualBox (https://www.virtualbox.org/)

 ## Roadmap

-- [ ] ~~Use Guacamole instead of Flash RDP client~~ Not possible without some gateway server
-- [ ] Ensure feature parity with VirtualBox 7.1 minus Oracle Cloud features
+- [ ] Ensure feature parity with VirtualBox 7.2 minus Oracle Cloud features
 - [x] PHP 8.4 compatibility
 - [x] jQuery and jQuery UI updates
 - [ ] Create a release process where javascript and CSS are minified and releses do not contain unnecessary build artifacts
-- [ ] UI parity with VirtualBox 7.1 minus Oracle Cloud features

-## History
+## Project history and credits

+October 2025

+VirtualBox 7.2 support and various bugfixes.

+April 2025

+Project adopted by Anonie Muss.
+Updated from https://github.com/studnitskiy/phpvirtualbox.

 October 2024

 VirtualBox 7.1 support for x86 hosts only, no ARM hosts support.
-I've basically made it stop complaining and allow my existing environment to work.
-Minimally tested with PHP 8.2 (PHP-FPM + nginx).

-Original text follows

-This repository is a continuation of phpVirtualBox, which is no longer supported by the official authors (last commit on thier repository was sent on Jan 27, 2021 - written on Jan 18, 2023).

-Right now (from 2022), this software is updated by *[Bartek Sz.](https://github.com/BartekSz95)* and various contributors (see https://github.com/BartekSz95/phpvirtualbox/graphs/contributors).
+2022 updated by *[Bartek Sz.](https://github.com/BartekSz95)* and various contributors.

-phpVirtualBox was from 2017 to 2021 maintained by Smart Guide Pty Ltd (tudor at smartguide dot com dot au) with support from various contributors.
+2017-2021 maintained by Smart Guide Pty Ltd (tudor at smartguide dot com dot au) with support from various contributors.

-Originally Copyright © 2010-2015 by Ian Moore (imoore76 at yahoo dot com).
+2010-2015 created and maintained by Ian Moore (imoore76 at yahoo dot com).

 FREE, WITHOUT WARRANTY: